 - dixie cups

-- fine-tipped paintbrush (use one you don’t love because the paint doesn’t come off easily)
+- fine-tipped paintbrush (use one you don’t love because the oil-based paint doesn’t come off easily)

 - cardboard or something to protect your tabletop